usaid-cs/yesterday-i-learned/random.md

 - [Gunpowder tea](https://en.wikipedia.org/wiki/Gunpowder_tea) is a form of Chinese tea in which each leaf has been rolled into a small round pellet.
 The shinier, the fresher.
 "Rolling renders the leaves less susceptible to physical damage and breakage and allows them to retain more of their flavor and aroma."
 - Magikarp can learn [tackle at level 15](<https://bulbapedia.bulbagarden.net/wiki/Magikarp_(Pok%C3%A9mon)/Generation_I_learnset#By_leveling_up>), and [flail at level 30](<https://bulbapedia.bulbagarden.net/wiki/Magikarp_(Pok%C3%A9mon)/Generation_III_learnset#By_leveling_up>).
 It is not entirely useless.
 - [_Any time you use the `new` keyword, you are (...) permanently (...) hard-coding your application to work with a particular class's implementation.
 That's huge._](http://ardalis.com/new-is-glue) _Use `new` when you don't expect you'll need flexibility in the future._
-- "Your emotions are a good guide for the fears of others.
-Your analysis, whether technical, fundamental, etc. is a good guide on where to place your greed.
-When the two don't match, that's where you profit." - /u/EHC11375
 - [A, 2, and D](https://www.youtube.com/watch?v=gVGbDEAnDyo&app=desktop) was a numbering system used by Buzz in Home Alone.
 - A [line producer](http://www.media-match.com/usa/media/jobtypes/line-producer-jobs-402734.php) is someone who manages the budget of a production.
 - WTFPL is dead.
 Use Do What The Fuck You Want To But It's Not My Fault Public License v1 instead.
 - If tuna is to be the primary ingredient in a can of tuna, then at least 51% of it must be tuna, the other being water.
 But if you have [tuna, water, _and_ broth](http://cockeyed.com/inside/tunafish/tunafish.html), then only 34% needs to be tuna.
 Screw you Walmart.
-- The only answer to [the "shabooya roll call" nonsense](https://www.reddit.com/r/videos/comments/6evkks/workplace_of_my_nightmares/) is [My name is Kevin, that is my name.
-They call me Kevin, cuz that's my name](https://www.youtube.com/watch?v=kAdVAbOtVK4).
 - To find the core value of housing in a market while in a bubble, just take the prices before the bubble, extrapolate using the inflation rate, and you'll know.
 - DON'T PUT GROUND WASP NEST ON YOUR VAGINA TO TIGHTEN MUSCLES, WARNS GYNAECOLOGIST: ["Here's a pro-tip, if something burns when you apply it to the vagina it is generally bad for the vagina" - Dr Gunter](http://www.independent.co.uk/life-style/ground-wasp-nest-vagina-tighten-warn-gynaecologist-painful-sex-bacteria-hiv-a7766376.html)
 - [Fishwives](https://en.wikipedia.org/wiki/Fishwife), also known as fish fags, are women who sell, rather than marry, fish.